ianfnelson/blog.iannelson.uk/content/posts/2021-12-15-the-books-i-most-enjoyed-reading-in-2021.md

 [The Rules of Living Well][17] by Richard Templar

-I am a sucker for Richard Templar’s &#8220;Rules&#8221; series of books with their bite-sized advice on how to approach Life, Wealth, Work, Management, Love, and more.
-This &#8220;..Living Well&#8221; volume was published at an apposite time, when lockdowns and the covid pandemic have made many of us reconsider what is truly important in life and how to look after our mental and physical health.
+I am a sucker for Richard Templar’s “Rules” series of books with their bite-sized advice on how to approach Life, Wealth, Work, Management, Love, and more.
+This “..Living Well” volume was published at an apposite time, when lockdowns and the covid pandemic have made many of us reconsider what is truly important in life and how to look after our mental and physical health.

 [Small Data: The Tiny Clues that Uncover Huge Trends][18] by Martin Lindstrom

 This book sat unopened on my Kindle for five years since I bought it in June 2016 before I read it on a sun lounger in a couple of days during the August of 2021.
 I shouldn’t have waited so long.

-Lindstrom is a brand consultant who eschews Big Data and the soulless inferences it produces, in favour of more traditional anthropological research methods &#8211; talking to the natives in various target markets throughout the world to understand what really makes them tick.
-There are many interesting and insightful case studies included here, with chapter titles such as &#8220;Fanning Desire: How Siberian Refrigerator Doors and a Saudi Arabian Mall Created a Revolutionary Website for Russian Women&#8221; and &#8220;The United Colors of India: Selling Breakfast Cereals to Two Generations of Warring Women&#8221;.
+Lindstrom is a brand consultant who eschews Big Data and the soulless inferences it produces, in favour of more traditional anthropological research methods – talking to the natives in various target markets throughout the world to understand what really makes them tick.
+There are many interesting and insightful case studies included here, with chapter titles such as “Fanning Desire: How Siberian Refrigerator Doors and a Saudi Arabian Mall Created a Revolutionary Website for Russian Women” and “The United Colors of India: Selling Breakfast Cereals to Two Generations of Warring Women”.

 [Software Engineering at Google: Lessons Learned from Programming Over Time][19] curated by Titus Winters, Tom Manschreck and Hyrum Wright